St James Power Station: Decommissioning

 Throughout its service-life, the power plant suffered from many temporary shutdowns and frequent power failures and stoppages.
-This led to the most extensive power cut in 1948 which lasted for eight and a half hours, affecting all the non-city areas of Singapore from 8am to 4.30pm and a widespread blackout in 1950 when electricity to the entire island was cut off for one and a half hours.
+This led to the most extensive power cut in 1948 which lasted for eight and a half hours, affecting all the non-city areas of Singapore from 8 am to 4:30 pm and a widespread blackout in 1950 when electricity to the entire island was cut off for one and a half hours.

-Many thousand dollars worth of ice-cream in private houses, residences and restaurants melted and hawker-stands had to rely on oil-lamps and candles.
+Many thousand dollars' worth of ice-cream in private houses, residences and restaurants melted and hawker-stands had to rely on oil-lamps and candles.
 In restaurants throughout the city, most people ignored the power failure and went on dining and/or dancing by candlelight, with many men stripping off coats and bowties because of the heat from cut and downed air-conditioning (AC) and fans.
 In the Victoria Memorial Hall, the Singapore Repertory Company was performing when the power outage occurred, which led to a car being driven into the entrance of the hall with its headlights reflecting on-to a large mirror directed to the stage in front.

 Over the years, the locals were told and reminded repeatedly to cut down on and reduce electricity consumption so as to lighten the heavy load on the power-generators by the power plant's chief electrical engineer, but yet the demand for electricity continued to rise.
 Once again, Singapore had a problem of electricity shortage and was forced to introduce rationing of electricity during peak-hours in June 1926.

 In an effort to increase general efficiency, the plant underwent a fair degree of renovations and improvement works, to be equipped with new machinery and power-generators to increase the overall electrical power output with a brand-new gas turbine and new tall chimneys.
 However, these efforts were futile as St. James Power Station remained expensive to operate at 3.57 cents for per unit of electrical power produced against 1.4 cents of the same amount yielded at the nearby (also, then-new) Pasir Panjang Power Station, first constructed during the 1950s.
 The power station was finally decommissioned in 1976 due to its high overall operating costs and the island's continually-growing demand for electricity and was shut down after consuming its last reserves of gas fuel.
 The old power plant's machinery were removed and the entire building was left vacant.